-Jerry’s LIVE Episode #89 – Acrylics 101 for Beginners with Basic Supplies When artists want to try a new medium, it can be hard to determine what you REALLY need (at bare minimum) to give it a trial run, ensuring it’s really for you.
-This episode features the basic acrylic supplies you need to…..
+Jerry’s Live Episode #89 Acrylics 101 for Beginners with Basic Supplies When artists want to try new art supplies or a new medium, it can be hard to determine what you REALLY need (at bare minimum) to give it a trial run, ensuring it’s really for you.
+This episode features art supplies for the medium…..

 Jerry’s Blog Team -- 31/01/2019

-Jerry’s LIVE Episode #80: Drying Oils & Mediums- with Guest Jimmy Leslie From the beginning oil painter to the well-heeled professional, EVERYONE can learn a little something from esteemed guest, Jimmy Leslie!
-Armed with the knowledge of proper oil painting etiquette and WInsor & Newton oils and mediums, Jimmy gives the best explanations of fat…..
+Jerry’s LIVE Episode #80: with Guest Jimmy Leslie From the beginning oil painter to the well-heeled professional, EVERYONE can learn a little something from esteemed guest, Jimmy Leslie!
+Armed with the knowledge of proper oil painting etiquette and Winsor & Newton Oils and Mediums, Jimmy gives the best explanations of fat over lean, drying oils…..

 Jerry’s Blog Team -- 24/10/2018

 Why Use Impasto Medium: Paint In Heavy Impasto Techniques Without Wasting Valuable Pigment!
 Layers Will Dry Without Shrinking, Cracking Or Wrinkling!
 In this article we are focusing on LUKAS Impasto Oil Painting Medium used to mix with oil paints for impasto techniques.
-Lukas Painting Butter is very heavy bodied and therefore gives extremely thick oil colors, accelerates drying,…..
+What is LUKAS Painting Butter?
+Lukas Painting Butter is very heavy bodied and therefore gives…..

 Jerry’s Blog Team -- 12/09/2018